huiqu18/FullNet-varCE/README.md

 The steps to prepare these files are:
 * Download the gland dataset ([link](https://warwick.ac.uk/fac/sci/dcs/research/tia/glascontest/download/)) or the Multi-Organ dataset ([link](https://nucleisegmentationbenchmark.weebly.com/dataset.html))

+  **Note**: I just found that the authors of the Multi-Organ dataset replaced some images in the dataset in September 2019.
+Therefore the current dataset is different from what I used for experiments.
+As a result, we put the original dataset [here](https://drive.google.com/drive/folders/1LQQIGLNg5vMELtLD4UJdDT2OjTMZMlcn?usp=sharing) (`Tissue Images.zip` and `Annotations.zip`) for your reference.
+The color normalized images and instance labels are also included in the folder.
+In the instance labels, each pixel belongs to exactly one nucleus.
+We didn't consider the overlapped parts during experiments.

-* For MultiOrgan dataset, generate the instance labels by revising the .xml annotation files.
+* For MultiOrgan dataset, generate the instance labels from the .xml annotation files.
 Use uint16 instead of uint8 to assign a unique integer for each nucleus.

 * Generate the ternary label from each instance label using `create_ternary_labels` method in `prepare_data.py`.